top of page

 Be sure to seek out the historical touches that abound around the arena, in particular the interactive kiosks on the far side of the concourse that commemorate the long history of the Providence Reds.
 The Reds have their historic society that continues to operate today.
 In addition, the Rhode Island Hockey Hall of Fame has added an interactive kiosk to the display.

 Fans looking to pick up some Providence or Boston Bruins gear will enjoy the well-stocked Pro Shop located at The AMP.
-In addition, there is a kiosk with a smaller selection of swag on the concourse.
+In addition, there is a kiosk with a smaller selection of swag on the concourse and another kiosk in the lobby.

 Final Thoughts

 Providence and the Amica Mutual Pavilion are often mentioned among the top American Hockey League travel destinations.
 The combination of a modern arena, frenzied fan support, and a fantastic downtown area makes The AMP a first-rate destination.
-With the number and quality of hockey venues in and around Rhode Island, this is a Stadium Journey worth taking by any hockey fan.
+Even though the prices may be on the rise, the value found at a P-Bruins game still makes this a worthy Stadium Journey.

 Follow Paul Baker’s stadium journeys on Twitter and Instagram @PuckmanRI.